How to future-proof your customer service operation

 90% of 220 UK and US companies in a recent study commissioned by the UK-based Institute of Customer Service (ICS) saw customer service as crucial to their future business success.
 They're recognising that in a competitive business environment where it can cost 10 times more to acquire a customer than to keep one, it pays handsome profits to pay close attention to customer service.

-There is plenty of data to support that investing in enhancing your customer experience delivers strong ROI, and is crucial to maximising customer lifetime value.
-Bain & Company argues companies have no choice but to invest in customer service and that organisations are now recognising that all staff who have frequent contact with the customer need continuous upskilling.
-Moreover, our subsidiary company Parcelhub found 39% of retailers plan to expand their internal customer service operations.
+There is plenty of data to support that investing in enhancing your customer experience delivers strong ROI and is crucial to maximising customer lifetime value.
+Bain & Company argues that companies have no choice but to invest in customer service, that organisations are now recognising that all staff who frequently contact customers need continuous upskilling, and that 39% of retailers plan to expand their internal customer service operations.

 10. Customer service will become more predictive and less reactive

-In the future customer service departments will evolve to become more proactive to place the customer right at the centre of attention.
+In the future, customer service departments will evolve to become more proactive, placing the customer at the centre of attention.
 By carefully mapping out events, and sequences of events in the customer journey, businesses can predict the incidence of customer service degradation.
-Therefore identifying gaps in service quality and preventing customer queries and complaints from happening in the first place.
+Therefore, identifying gaps in service quality and preventing customer queries and complaints from happening in the first place.

 Planning for the future of customer service

-When reviewing the potential future of customer services, the best approach a business can take is to build in the right contingencies for your business’s industry sector and the number of customer contacts received each day.
-One way to do this is to increase capacity with customer service resources, enabling your business to maintain service levels, even when there are spikes in demand.
+When reviewing the future of customer services, the best approach a business can take is to build in appropriate contingencies for its industry sector and the number of customer contacts it receives each day.
+One way to do this is to increase capacity through customer service resources, enabling your business to maintain service levels even during spikes in demand.

 Self-service options are here to stay, and by helping your customers help themselves, on their terms, this can minimise the impact of negative experiences and make your business stronger with more loyal customers, if deployed effectively.

 Businesses looking to keep customer service support in-house may need to invest time and resources to continually research what their customers need.
-This may include preference in contact channels and reviewing current call or complaint handling techniques.
+This may include preferences for contact channels and a review of current call or complaint-handling techniques.
 The additional budget may also be required to research and deploy the right technologies and interactions your customers expect from your business or industry sector, to future-proof your customer service approach.

-With the right outsourced customer service partner, you will benefit from wider industry knowledge and trends, to innovate within all the channels you provide customer service through.
+With the right outsourced customer service partner, you will benefit from broader industry knowledge and insights to innovate across all the channels through which you provide customer service.
 At Whistl, we help businesses in a broad range of sectors with outsourced contact centre services.
-All of our services are tailored to your needs and with a wide range of solutions, we are well suited to give effective customer service with our outsourced contact centre.
+All of our services are tailored to your needs, and with a wide range of solutions, we are well-suited to give effective customer service with our outsourced contact centre.

 Join our mailing list